-- Notify the Campus Director in writing of the type of accommodation needed, date needed, documentation of the nature and extent of the disability, and of the need for the accommodation.
+- Notify the Campus Director or SSA to get an accommodation form to complete the type of accommodation needed, date needed, documentation of the nature and extent of the disability, and of the need for the accommodation.
 The request should be made at least four weeks in advance of the date needed.
 You may contact the Campus Director by phone or email. - L'esprit Academy will respond within two weeks of receiving the request.